Sapa, or ‘Sa Pa’, is famous to everyone around Vietnam. It is known for its unique charm, kind locals, and beautiful mountain views.

-Right in the north-west region of the country towards the border with China, the town makes for a great stop from Hanoi.
-Anyone looking for amazing scenery and breathe-taking trekking routes should definitely stop by.
+Right in the northwest region of the country towards the border with China, the town makes for a great stop from Hanoi.
+Anyone looking for amazing scenery and breathtaking trekking routes should definitely stop by.

 Once you have arrived and dropped your bags at the hotel/hostel, it’s time to look around.
 Depending on whether you got the day bus or the night train or bus, it could be really early in the morning or the evening.

 One thing to note about Sapa is that its weather has become infamous.
 The ‘4 seasons in a day saying is in fact true.
 In the morning it feels like a cool Spring day.

 In the middle of the day, it becomes more like Summer, with the unshaded areas reaching around 20 degrees celsius.
 The afternoon becomes cooler again with some warmth from the sun like in Fall.